The Buff Orpingtons is one of the most popular and loved hens in the chicken world.

 One thing to watch for with Orpingtons is their feathers.

-As with many fluffy varieties of chicken their feathers sometimes need trimming as poop can accumulate on the feathers.
+As with many fluffy varieties of chicken (like Silkies) their feathers sometimes need trimming as poop can accumulate on the feathers.

 In summertime especially this can lead to fly strike.

 Buff Orpingtons are usually a robust and no nonsense type of hen.